 There was still plenty to see and do, from gardens and casinos to exploring plantations and the back roads.
 We even managed to partake in our first crawdad “buffet”.
 Which is was quite an event in itself!
 I never imagined seeing adults wearing bibs and gloves, eating buckets of crawdads.
 Although it didn’t stop us from attending not once, but three times!

 Our next stop was Mississippi and again, we faced the oil-spill crews and media.
-We had been eager to visit a few of our favorite spots, but the nice thing about being a Full-Timer… it leaves us an excuse to return!
+We had been eager to visit a few of our favorite spots, but the nice thing about being a Full-Timer is that it leaves us an excuse to return.

 We did have a problem with our ladder rack along the way.
 Ours is under the front of the camper and a little too much of the bumpty-bump and scraping along backroad dips left it barely hanging on.
 Luckily we caught it in time and a potential crisis was adverted.

 We are from the Atlantic coast of Florida and honestly haven’t spent much time in the Panhandle region.
-So we toured around a bit and found that we just love the Emerald Coast.
-Fortunately this area was not affected by the oil spill and remains unsoiled.
+So we toured around a bit and found that we just love the Emerald Coast and decided to make it our new base camp.
+Fortunately this area was not too affected by the oil spill and most of the beaches remained unsoiled.

 An interesting thing for us Full-Timers to do was actually take a few longer trips without home being towed behind.
 Yep!
 It was a fun experience and certainly makes parking easier!
 Although next time we get the urge to stay in a hotel, I’m taking my own pillow!

-It was quite a difference at the pump with the 10 mpg going up to 18 mpg without the rig in tow.
+Then fuel prices started to climb and we decided to do something we didn’t normally do.
+We let the rig sit in a campground and went to travel via hotels.
+It was quite a difference at the pump with the 10 miles per gallon going up to 19 mile per gallon without the rig in tow.
 And we found that staying in a hotel (with high-speed WiFi that really works, free hot breakfast bar and housekeeping service) is actually cheaper than staying at your average campground!
-Although, I wouldn’t trade the home-on-wheels for the hotel-life just yet.
-I missed my pillows too much!
+Yet I wouldn’t trade the home-on-wheels for the hotel-life as I missed my pillows too much!

 We did enjoy our time visiting Orlando and Kissimmee and various sites in Central Florida.
 It was time for us to do the theme-park “thing” you just have to do every year or so!
 Although we really surprised that the parks weren’t as crowded as they have in the past.
 We weren’t sure if it was our timing (earlier than usual for us) or if it was the economic situation, fuel prices and ticket prices that kept crowds to a minimum… well, except at the Wizarding World of Harry Potter at Islands of Adventure.
 Too many of us Harry Potter fans walking around in awe!